millengustavo/python-books/learning-python-design-patterns/notes.md

 - Every individual command is a `ConcreteCommand` class that increases the volume of classes for implementation and maintenance

 # Ch8.
 The templated method pattern - encapsulating algorithm

+## Use cases
+- When multiple algorithms or classes implements similar or identical logic
+- The implementation of algorithms in subclasses helps reduce code duplication
+- Multiple algorithms can be defined by letting the subclasses implement the behavior through overriding

+## Intentions
+- Define a skeleton of an algorithm with primitive operations
+- Redefine certain operations of the subclass without changing the algorithm's structure
+- Achieve code reuse and avoid duplicate efforts
+- Leverage common interfaces or implementations

+## Terms
+- `AbstractClass`: Declares an interface to define the steps of the algorithm
+- `ConcreteClass`: Defines subclass-specific step definitions
+- `template_method()`: Defines the algorithm by calling the step methods

+## Hooks
+- Hook: a method that is declared in the abstract class
+- Give a subclass the ability to *hook into* the algorithm whenever needed
+- Not imperative for the subclass to use hooks

+> We use abstract methods when the subclass must provide the implementation, and hook is used when it is optional for the subclass to implement it

+## The Hollywood principle
+- Design principle summarized by **Don't call us, we'll call you**
+- Relates to the template method -> it's the high-level abstract class that arranges the steps to define the algorithm

+## Advantages
+- No code duplication
+- Uses inheritance and not composition -> only a few methods need to be overriden
+- Flexibility lets subclasses decide how implement steps in an algorithm

+## Disadvantages
+- Confusing debugging and undestanding the sequence of flow
+- Documentation and strict error handling has to be done by the programmer
+- Maintenance can be a problem -> changes to any level can disturb the implementation

+# Ch9.
+Model-View-Controller - Compound patterns